metablaster/WindowsFirewallRuleset/docs/FAQ.md

 ## Why do I get "Access is denied" errors

+There are several possible causes as follows:

+- If your Administrator account is using Microsoft account to log into computer you need to specify microsoft email and password.\
+  If you're using PIN and if you recently changed your Microsoft email password this may cause your credentials to not work for which the solution is to remove your PIN and then setting PIN again.

-You might see this error while loading firewall rules.
+- You might also see this error while loading firewall rules.

   In almost all cases this happens when you use one of the management consoles such as `gpedit.msc` or `secpol.msc`, especially if you do something with them (ex. refreshing group policy, viewing or modifying settings/rules)

   To minimize the chance of this error from appearing close down all management consoles and all software that is not essential to deploy firewall and try again.

-The "Access is denied" error may also be reported by WinRM or CIM, see [Remote.md](Remote.md) to resolve these kinds of "Access is denied".
+- The "Access is denied" error may also be reported by WinRM or CIM, see [Remote.md](Remote.md) to resolve these kinds of "Access is denied".

 [Table of Contents](#table-of-contents)